Drawing Robot - Arduino Uno + CNC Shield + GRBL

 https://github.com/grbl/grbl/wiki/Compiling-Grbl (Ignore references to GRBL V1.1)

-Copy the config.h which I supply to the directory where GRBL resides and then do the upload.
+You must copy the config.h which I supply here to the directory where GRBL resides and then do the upload.
 The new config.h will be used for the compile of the GRBL code.

 Inkscape Drawing Software